AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/howtos/electronic-seal-api.md

             //Get the background seal image for signature , if required.
             FileRef sealImageFile = FileRef.createFromLocalFile("src/main/resources/sampleSealImage.png");

+            // Set the document level permission to be applied for output document DocumentLevelPermission documentLevelPermission = DocumentLevelPermission.NO_CHANGES_ALLOWED;

             //Set the Seal Field Name to be created in input PDF document.
             String sealFieldName = "Signature1";